MichaelD1976/template_dev_ops_project/README.md

 The Python package folder ensures proper import paths and allows for future packaging.

 This repository is intended as a reference template for small-to-medium Python projects with CI/CD.

+---

+This project serves as a reusable Python template for future projects.
+To start a new project, simply copy this repository, remove the old Git history, and update the project-specific information in README.md and setup.py or pyproject.toml.
+The folder structure, GitHub Actions workflow, Makefile, and test framework are all pre-configured, so you can immediately run tests, install the package locally with pip install -e ., and push changes to GitHub with CI/CD automatically verifying your code.
+This approach ensures consistency, maintainability, and a professional workflow across all your Python projects without having to redo setup each time.

+This template is configured to use SSH for Git operations, so when you clone it for a new project, you do not need to regenerate personal access tokens (PATs) for normal commits and pushes.
+As long as your SSH key is added to GitHub, all local pushes and pulls work seamlessly.
+A new PAT is only needed if you plan to perform automated pushes from GitHub Actions or use HTTPS authentication instead of SSH.
+This makes starting new projects from this template fast and secure without additional credential setup.